Mado007/Memory_Matching_Game/README.md

 ### **9. License**
 ## License ⚖️
-This project is licensed under the MIT License.
+- This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify it, but please give credit where it’s due.

-## Acknowledgments ❤️
-- Inspiration: [Any reference or resource you used]
-- Special thanks to everyone who contributed to the project.

-## Live Demo 🌐
-Try the game live here: [Memory Game](https://github.com/Mado007/Memory_Matching_Game.git)